|The European Education Directory|

 The education at the Faculty of Biotechnology and Food Sciences is unique among other Polish technical universities.
 It is characterized by interdisciplinary nature, which assures preparation of specialists who can combine chemical, biological and engineering/technical knowledge.

-In response to the current needs of changing labor market, the education is developing and new fields of studies that prepare highly specialized engineering staff are being launched.
+In response to the current needs of changing labour market, the education is developing and new fields of studies that prepare highly specialized engineering staff are being launched.
 The offer of the Faculty of Biotechnology and Food Sciences includes four modern fields of studies: Biotechnology, Bioeconomy, Environmental Biotechnology, Food Technology and Human Nutrition, Cosmetics Technology and diploma courses at undergraduate and graduate level, including study programs in English.
 Currently, only Biotechnology is available in English, but Food Technology and Human Nutrition is in the course of preparation.

 The programme of BIOTECHNOLOGY offers such specializations as molecular biotechnology, technical biochemistry, technology of fermentation, technical microbiology and biotechnology of food.
 The graduates are trained to work in biotechnological, food and pharmaceutical industries.
 We also teach them the skills of autonomous planning and conducting research.
 As a result, graduates become experts who do exceedingly well in testing and diagnostic laboratories as well as in research units.